cedricwalter/git-branch-renamer-maven-plugin/readme.md

     </profiles>
 ```

-* this plugin as default rename version to snapshot, you may want to create another CI build for versioning your project,
+* This plugin as default rename version to snapshot, you may want to create another CI build for versioning your project,
 use a -DreleaseNow=true like in <release>${releaseNow}</release>
 ```
     <profiles>